If your MVP ships without a reporting model, you’ll still ship — but you’ll pay later.

 That’s it.

-Once you do this, marketing and SEO get easier too, because you can speak clearly about results and outcomes.
+Once you do this, marketing and SEO get easier too, because you can speak clearly about outcomes — which is the core idea in SEO Foundation for Founder-Led Startups.